 Below is an overview of what most states require:

-• Continuous video surveillance covering all key areas, including entrances, exits, and storage rooms.
+• Continuous 24/7 video surveillance covering all required operational and restricted areas.

 • Minimum camera resolution and frame rates for clear identification of employees and customers.